 A student may elect to complete a second program while earning the Bachelor of Science degree.
 The student must satisfy all of the requirements of both programs.
 Courses may simultaneously satisfy requirements of both programs, but at least 36 semester hours must be completed unique to the core and concentration of the second program.
 Biotechnology with a General Biology concentration and Integrative Sciences with a Biology concentration may not be dual programs.
-The student must complete one additional experiential course, either an Internship or a Project II, in the second program of study.
+The student must complete one additional experiential course, either an Internship or a Project II, in the second program of study, and the Foundation Math requirements for both programs.
 The student is required to have a minimum GPA of 3.2 and notify Records and Registration in writing of the intention to complete two programs.
 Dual programs cannot be completed within the minimum 120 semester hours required for a Bachelor of Science degree.